 Jenny Smith

+·

 Headteacher

 I have received a copy of the School's Intimate Care Policy.

-I would/would not like an opportunity to discuss the School's Intimate care Policy with a member of staff.
+I would/would not like an opportunity to discuss the School's Intimember of staff. nate care Policy with a

 Signed:

 Name:

 Date:

 Please delete as appropriate